foreverphoenix/the-phoenix-flavour/The Phoenix Flavour - Skyrim SE Edition 3.2/02 The Phoenix Flavour - Mod Installation.md

   * `meshes\architecture\farmhouse\walkway\walkwaycwall01.nif`
   * `meshes\architecture\solitude\doors\sgatedoor.nif`

-> **Mesh 1:**
-> The deleted mesh will be replaced either by the fixed version contained in Skyrim Landscape and Water Fixes or by Real Walls 3D.
+> The first mesh will be replaced either by the fixed version contained in Skyrim Landscape and Water Fixes or by Real Walls 3D.
+Deleting the second mesh will allow you to use a different retexture for the gate.

-> **Mesh 2:**
-> Deleting the mesh will allow you to use a different retexture for the gate.